-(d) In any county in which there exists a trial court administrator, the office of the administrator shall make determinations of indigency.
-In circuits in which a public defender office is in operation and a trial court administrator does not exist, all determinations of indigency shall be made by a public defender office employee designated by the executive director.
-In circuits in which no trial court administrator or public defender office is in operation, circuit judges shall make all determinations of eligibility.
-In circuits in which a public defender office is in operation, all determinations of indigency shall be made by a public defender office employee designated by the executive director.
+(d) In circuits in which no public defender office is in operation, circuit judges shall make all determinations of eligibility.
+In circuits in which a public defender office is in operation, all determinations of indigency shall be made by a public defender office employee designated by the executive director: Provided, That in any county in which there exists a trial court administrator, the office of the administrator may make the eligibility determination.
 The determinations shall be made after a careful review of the financial affidavit submitted by the person seeking representation.
 The review of the affidavit shall be conducted in accord with the financial eligibility guidelines established by the agency pursuant to subsection (a) of this section.
 In addition to the financial eligibility guidelines, the person determining eligibility shall consider other relevant factors, including, but not limited to, those set forth in subdivisions (1) through (9) of subsection (e) of this section.
 If there is substantial reason to doubt the accuracy of information in the financial affidavit, the person determining eligibility may make any inquiries necessary to determine whether the affiant has truthfully and completely disclosed the required financial information.